ElsonFilho/Python-Machine-Learning-Complete-Guide/README.md

 ## Module 5: Complete Project

-In this concluding module, you’ll review everything in a single project on Rain Prediction in Australia.
+In this concluding module, you’ll review everything in a single project.

 **Notes:** This project will integrate the concepts and techniques learned in the previous modules.
 Focus on the entire machine learning pipeline, from data preprocessing to model evaluation.

-**Example:** Work through the complete rain prediction project in the [Rain_Prediction_Project.ipynb](notebooks/Rain_Prediction_Project.ipynb) notebook.
+**Example:** Work through the complete project in the [Titanic.ipynb](notebooks/Titanic.ipynb) notebook.

 ## Notebooks